Petrushka (ballet): Other versions

 During rehearsals for the 1911 premiere, Stravinsky and other pianists including Russian composer Nikolai Tcherepnin used a piano four-hand version of the score.
 This has never been published, although Paul Jacobs and Ursula Oppens, among other pianists, have played it in concert.

 In 1921, Stravinsky created a virtuosic and celebrated piano arrangement for Arthur Rubinstein, Trois mouvements de Petrouchka, which the composer admitted he could not play himself, for want of adequate left-hand technique.

 Herbert Stothart, who composed the score for The Wizard of Oz, was visited by Stravinsky at MGM in 1936.
 Stravinsky gave Stothart a personal, signed copy of Petrushka.
 As the main characters in the film run through the Deadly Poppy Field, the opening to the fourth tableau can be heard briefly.

-In 1946, he thinned the ballet's scoring, in part because the original was not covered everywhere by copyright.
-The rapid continuous timpani and snare-drum notes that link each scene, optional in 1911, are compulsory in this version, which was published in 1947.
+In 1946, Stravinsky thinned the ballet's scoring, in part because the original was not covered everywhere by copyright.
+The rapid continuous timpani and snare-drum notes that link each scene, optional in 1911, are compulsory in this version, published in 1947.
 The Ballerina's tune is assigned to a trumpet in 1946 in place of a cornet, and the 1946 version provides an optional (fortississimo) near the piano conclusion.
 Stravinsky also removed some difficult metric modulations in the first tableau.

-Separately Stravinsky created a suite for concert performance, an almost complete version of the ballet but cutting the last three sections and adding a loud ending which replaced the quiet ending of the ballet itself.
+Separately Stravinsky created a suite for concert performance, an almost complete version of the ballet, cutting the last three sections and adding a loud ending in place of the ballet's quiet one.

 In 1956, an animated version of the ballet appeared as part of NBC's Sol Hurok Music Hour.
-It was personally conducted by Stravinsky himself and was the first such collaboration.
+It was conducted by Stravinsky and was the first such collaboration.
 Directed by animator John David Wilson with Fine Arts Films, it has been noted as the first animated special ever to air on television.

-Frank Zappa's 1960's iteration of his band the Mothers of Invention, would frequently quote Petrushka either as a standalone performance or during their longer performances of the song King Kong.
+Frank Zappa's 1960s iteration of his band the Mothers of Invention often quoted Petrushka either as a standalone performance or during longer performances of the song "King Kong".

 In 1968, Maddalena Fagandini directed a stop motion version of Petrushka, with animation by Bura and Hardwick, which was broadcast by the BBC.

 Basil Twist debuted his puppetry version of Petrushka at Lincoln Center in 2001; it was performed as well at New York City Center's 2009 Fall for Dance Festival.

 A full transcription of the 1911 version for symphonic wind ensemble in the original key was made by Don Patterson.

 Themes from Petrushka are played on banjo in the track "Russian Folk Themes and Yodel" on Pete Seeger's album Goofing-Off Suite, released in 1955 on Folkways Records.

 In the 2022 film Goodbye, Petrushka, Petrushka is a major plot element.